sinclairzx81/smoke-rs/readme.md

 <a name='merging_streams'></a>
 ### Merging Streams

-Streams of the same type can be merged with the .merge() function.
+Multiple streams of the same type can be merged into a single stream with the .merge() function.

 ```rust
 use smoke::async::Stream;